Jump to section

 Use case examples

 AVs could provide expanded mobility options for people who cannot or choose not to drive for a variety of reasons.
-Having access to a self-driving car could expand transportation options for people with physical disabilities, seniors, and people who are not licensed to drive.
+Having access to a self-driving car could expand transportation options for people with physical disabilities, older adults, and people who are not licensed to drive.
 Illness, fatigue, or intoxication are also cases where AVs could provide a safer transportation option.

 AVs could be used to facilitate first- and last-mile connections to public transit.
 The first- and last-mile challenge is well-documented in transportation literature.
 AV shuttles could be used for on-demand rides to high-frequency transit stops and mobility hubs.